grafana/plugin-tools/docusaurus/docs/getting-started.md

 Create Plugin is the officially supported way to develop plugins to extend Grafana in amazing ways!
 It offers a modern build setup with zero configuration.

+Plugin tools consists of two packages:

+- `create-plugin`: A command-line utility to scaffold new plugins or migrate plugins created with `@grafana/toolkit`.
+- `sign-plugin`: A command-line utility to sign plugins for distribution.

 ## Quick Start

 ```shell
 npx @grafana/create-plugin
 ```

-Now follow the prompts to scaffold a Grafana plugin.
+Follow the prompts to scaffold a Grafana plugin.
+[See here](./creating-a-plugin.md) for detailed information about creating a plugin.

 :::note